metaswarm

 When an agent starts work, bd prime loads knowledge filtered by the files being touched and the type of work being done.
 A coder working on auth routes gets auth-related gotchas.
 A security reviewer gets the OWASP-related patterns.
 The knowledge base can grow to thousands of entries without any agent needing to read all of them.

 The design review gate gives agents three iterations to converge.
 If they cannot agree, or if requirements are ambiguous, the system stops and asks a human.
-Tasks get marked as blocked in BEADS with a waiting:human label, and if you have Slack configured, you get a DM.
-The system does not guess when it should ask.
+But orchestrated execution goes further: you define planned checkpoints in the spec (after schema changes, after security-sensitive code, at natural boundaries).
+The orchestrator pauses at those points and presents a report.
+It waits for you.
+This is not a notification.
+It is a gate.
+The system does not guess when it should ask, and it does not continue without your explicit approval.

 Works With Your Code Reviewers